Trump's Russia Crisis: A Timeline

 Dec.
 29, 2016: Obama administration issues new sanctions on Russia, Flynn makes call to Russian ambassador

 The Obama administration hits back at Russia by imposing sanctions against its intelligence apparatus and expelling 35 diplomats in retaliation for the alleged election interference.
-Flynn, then-President-elect Trump's national security adviser, speaks to Russian ambassador Sergei Kislyak on the phone.
+Flynn, then-President-elect Trump's national security adviser, speaks to Kislyak on the phone.

 Dec.
 30, 2016: Putin says he won't retaliate against U.S. sanctions, Trump calls it a 'great move'